 and thus we can partition all maps $g \colon P \to Y$ according to their composite $p = yg \colon P \to X$.
 More precisely, we take the map

-which is readily seen to be surjective and injective, i.e. an iso of sets.
-Moreover, it is natural in $y \colon Y \to X$, i.e. the two sides define two naturally isomorphic functors from $\CC/X$ to $\Set$.
-By naturality, it prolongs to a natural iso of simplicial sets.
-Since colimits of simplicial objects are computed levelwise, the simplicial set whose $n^{\text{th}}$ level is
+which is readily seen to be surjective and injective, i.e., an isomorphism of sets.
+Moreover, it is natural in $y \colon Y \to X$, i.e., the two sides define two naturally isomorphic functors from $\cat{C}/X$ to $\Set$.
+By naturality, it prolongs to a natural isomorphism of simplicial sets.
+Since colimits of simplicial objects are computed degreewise, the simplicial set whose $n^{\text{th}}$ degree is

 equals the left-hand side in the statement. \end{proof}